 Sleep mode is ideal for users who would be away from the system for a very short span of time.
 It’s appropriate for users who would be using the system within a span of 10-15 minutes.

 Hibernation, on the other hand, is ideal for users who would be away from the system for an extended period.
 In case users have to remove the battery or even have to travel but want quick access to the opened programs and data they were working on before, they can put the system in hibernate during the time.

-Both the states work exactly like each other except for the way they use available power.
+So, when it comes to hibernate vs. sleep mode, both the states work exactly like each other except for the way they use available power.
 Hibernate consumes no power while sleep uses a minimal amount of power to keep basic hardware running.

 How to Enable Sleep and Hibernate Options on Your Computer

 To use the power-down options on your system, you need to go to Start and select the required option.
 Alternatively, you can press Alt + F4 when you are on the desktop and select the appropriate option from the dialog box that appears.

 If you can’t find the sleep and hibernate option on the menus, your system may not support the features due to the lack of necessary hardware.
 Otherwise, the power saving options may have been deactivated in your system BIOS.
 In case you don’t have access to administrative privileges, you may not be able to see the options as the administrator may have deactivated them.